yeshsurya/DesignPatternsInJava/StructuralPatterns/Readme.md

 <h1> Proxy Pattern </h1>
 <p>  A proxy, in its most general form, is a class functioning as an interface to something else</p>

+<h1> Adapter Pattern </h1>
+<p>  This pattern allows two unrelated/uncommon interfaces to work together.
+This pattern is often used to make existing classes work with others without modifying their source code.
+The the adapter class is used to join functionalities of independent or incompatible interfaces/classes.</p>